timoxley/npm-tutor/messages/en/help.md

-prev            go to the previous chapter goto <number>   go to a particular chapter menu            display menu help            repeat question & display this help exit            quit
+prev            go to the previous chapter goto <number>   go to a particular chapter menu            display menu helpme          repeat question & display this help exit            quit